How to remove mouth sores: canker causes, types and treatment

 While we’ve already outlined some of the more common types of mouth sores, below you’ll find a summary of some of the other types of mouth sores you may come across:

-• Traumatic ulcers: These are caused by a physical injury or trauma to the mouth, such as biting the cheek or sharp edges of broken teeth irritating the cheeks or gums.
+Traumatic ulcers: These are caused by physical injury or trauma to the mouth, such as biting the cheek or the sharp edges of broken teeth, which irritates the cheeks or gums.

-• Candidiasis: Otherwise known as thrush, candidiasis is a fungal infection caused by candida, which leads to white mouth sores, usually on the tongue or inner cheeks.
-This can occur due to certain medications or a weakened immune system.
+Candidiasis: Candidiasis is a fungal infection caused by the yeast Candida, also known as thrush.
+It leads to white mouth sores, usually on the tongue or inner cheeks.
+This can occur because certain medications derail your immune system and weaken it.

 Symptoms of mouth sores